Back to Top

 How to Sign Up

-Sign up for CELA service with your public library card through CELA's website, or contact Clarington Public Library for assistance.
+Sign up for CELA service with your public library card through CELA's website, or contact Clarington Library, Museums and Archives for assistance.

 For more information about CELA, please visit their website.